buffer/thug/doc/source/build.rst

 is located at http://pypi.python.org/pypi/cssutils.

-If not available as a package for your Linux distribution, the best way to install cssutils is through easy_install.
+If not available as a package for your Linux distribution, the best way to install cssutils is through pip.

 Cssutils 0.9.9 or later is strictly required.

 .. code-block:: sh

-        # easy_install cssutils
+        # pip install cssutils

 Zope Interface